sergius/klarna-game/README.md

     * get [item]
 * The game ends when the player manages to reach room E

+__*Note: An additional game was added apart from the sample game implementation.
+See bottom of the page.*__

 #### Sample game log

 ```